 Incoterms®.
 You know the word.
 You understand that these commercial selling terms are important.
-But there’s still that nagging feeling: Do I really understand them well enough?
+But there’s still that nagging feeling: What are Incoterms?
+Do I really understand them well enough?
 And, do I even need to?

 We can answer that last question.
 Yes, you need to be familiar enough with Incoterms to intelligently manage your company’s costs, time commitments and risks when it buys or sells goods internationally.

 There are 11 Incoterms.
 They were developed by the International Chamber of Commerce to outline the responsibilities of buyers and sellers – basically, who pays what and when.

 The “what” is the cost of transportation, insurance, customs duties and taxes.
 Some Incoterms put more onus on buyer to arrange and pay for transportation and related costs; some put more onus on the seller.
 Some represent a fairly equal sharing of responsibilities.
 It’s a continuum.

 Let’s say you want to buy a box of peaches.
 You can invest the time and money to drive to the farm and pick up the peaches (little risk or transport costs for the farmer); or you can have the farmer deliver the peaches to your front door (very little risk or transport cost for you); or you could buy the peaches from the farmer’s stall at the Market halfway between your house and the farm (shared risk and transport cost).

 To protect the peaches if they get dropped, you’ll pay all insurance for the farm pick up; the farmer will pay all insurance for the house delivery; and you’ll each buy insurance to cover your individual trips to and from the Farmer’s Market.